Use case

 The product makes ownership concentration legible at both repo and contributor level.

-You can see where the exposure lives and how it overlaps with the rest of the engineering system.
+You can see where concentration lives and how it overlaps with the rest of the engineering system.

 See which repositories or code areas depend on a narrow set of maintainers to stay healthy.